What should you be aware of with digital marketing?

-I’m sure you’ve been pissed off by an ad showing up in the middle of your favorite YouTube video or a bunch of ads popping up and covering content you’re trying to read.
+I’m sure you’ve been pissed off by an ad showing up in the middle of your favourite YouTube video or a bunch of ads popping up and covering content you’re trying to read.
 Enter ad-blockers!

 An ad-blocker is precisely what it sounds like.
 Software that prevents software from appearing on a web page.
 As more and more businesses and companies adapt to digital marketing, the competition for consumers’ attention becomes stiffer and stiffer, resulting in more and more ads appearing on web pages and such.

-So basically, the more digital the world becomes, the fiercer the competition in the digital marketing world, the more ads will appear covering your favorite reads, and the more you will feel compelled to find and use an ad-blocker.
+So basically, the more digital the world becomes, the fiercer the competition in the digital marketing world, the more ads will appear covering your favourite reads, and the more you will feel compelled to find and use an ad-blocker.

 2. The fall of third party cookies